 OUR ANNIVERSARY MAIBOCK RETURNS, IN ALL OF ITS INNOVATIVE GLORY

 It truly does feel like just yesterday that we were introducing our anniversary beer, Precious Stones, a barrel lagered honey Maibock.
 As we approach the end of another rotation around the sun atop of this beloved hill, much has changed in our little Wye Hill world.
 A constant, however, remains our brewers’ propensity for creating beautiful, experimental beer.
-So, as we celebrate this huge milestone, we cannot wait for you to join us in a toast of this year’s version of Precious Stones.
+So, as we celebrate this huge milestone, we cannot wait for you to join us by celebrating with a toast of this year’s version of Precious Stones.

 Jinglebrew in June